|Season (1 Jan 2021 - 18 Dec 2021)|

 Meet at Bergen Base Camp at Bontelabo 2.

 We estimate that it takes 3 hours to do the tour.

-From September to end of May, the trip must be booked at least 24 hours before and there must be a minimum of 2 people, during the high season the trip can be booked 1 hour before and there is no minimum.
+From September to end of May, the trip must be booked at least 24 hours before.
+During peak season the trip can be booked 1 hour before.